EthanThatOneKid/deno-blog-starter/README.md

 You can pass the title of your custom stylesheet as well.

 `deno run --unstable --allow-read --allow-write scripts/new_style.ts -t YOUR_STYLE_TITLE`

+### Dealing with Future Updates

+You may have cloned the `deno-blog-starter` repository for your blog quite some time ago.
+It is likely that there have been improvements/updates to the base program.

 ## Development 👨‍💻